 Blood urea nitrogen and creatinine are both metabolites, so they're produced constantly by the body at a fairly steady pace.
 The difference lies in the way they behave in the nephron, the functional unit of the kidney.
 Creatinine is usually filtered, secreted directly into the lumen, and does not leave the lumen of the tubule.
 BUN is filtered and then reabsorbed back in the blood, so, naturally, we would have more BUN in the blood than creatinine.

-If the BUN creatinine ratio is high, it's usually connected to the low glomerular filtration rate.
-In this case, both metabolites get filtered poorly due to small flow, but urea (that contains urea nitrogen) 'leaks out' back to the blood which increases the ratio.
-If the ratio is low, it means that substances just passed the kidney, didn't get filtered.
+If the BUN creatinine ratio is high, it's usually connected to the low glomerular filtration rate (you can count it in the GFR calculator).
+In this case, both metabolites get filtered poorly due to small flow, but urea (that contains urea nitrogen) 'leaks out' back to the blood, which increases the ratio.
+If the ratio is low, it means that substances just passed the kidney and didn't get filtered.

 BUN creatinine ratio is just one of the parameters to assess kidneys.
-If we measure creatinine in urine, we are able to calculate fractional excretions - e.g., of sodium or urea.
-If the potassium is our concern, transtubular potassium gradient is more than useful.
-And if all we've got is the serum creatinine, we can estimate the GFR with creatinine clearance parameter.
+If we measure creatinine in the urine, we are able to count fractional excretions – e.g., calculate FENa or FEUrea.
+If potassium is our concern, transtubular potassium gradient calculator is more than useful.
+And if all we've got is the serum creatinine, we can estimate the GFR with the creatinine clearance parameter.